kadamwhite/talks/2013/git-going/README.md

 ## Speaker Bio

-K.Adam White is an engineer at [Bocoup](http://www.bocoup.com/), the Open Web company of [rooster sticker](http://community.bocoup.com/bob/) fame, where he writes JavaScript web applications for Bocoup's clients using open-source web technologies.
+K. Adam White is an engineer at [Bocoup](http://www.bocoup.com/), the Open Web company of [rooster sticker](http://community.bocoup.com/bob/) fame, where he writes JavaScript web applications for Bocoup's clients using open-source web technologies.
 He is a co-organizer of the Boston WordPress meetup group.

 ## Further Reading